Getting started with KNEO Pi¶

 -

-Raspberry Pi Camera Module v2 : The v2 Camera Module has a Sony IMX219 8-megapixel sensor.
+Raspberry Pi Camera Module v2 : The module has a Sony IMX219 8-megapixel sensor.

 22-Way to 15-Way FPC cable is required.
-Refer to Raspberry Pi Official site for details
+Refer to Raspberry Pi Official site for more details

 -

 KNEO Pi Camera Modules: Custom modules designed specifically for the KNEO Pi, offering optimized performance and additional features for AI and video streaming tasks.
-Modules with Sony IMX678 8-megapixel sensor and Sony IMX662 2-megapixel sensor are avaialble.
+Modules with Sony IMX678 8-megapixel sensor and Omnivision OS05A10 5-megapixel sensor are available.

 Info